Introduction to No Scalpel Vasectomy International, Inc. (NSVI) & Vasectomy Missions in the Philippines

 by Doug Stein, MD, Board Member, NSVI, Inc

 Dr. Suarez was one of the first American urologists to perform the no-scalpel vasectomy technique.
 After hearing about the new technique, developed in China, at an American Urological Association meeting in 1989, Dr. Suarez took it upon himself to go right to the source.
 He traveled to China in September 1990 and was trained and certified by Dr. Li Shunqiang, the inventor of the NSV instruments and developer of the technique.
-Upon his return to Pennsylvania, he trained local physicians and urology residents in South-central Pennsylvania and at Pennsylvania State University College of Medicine Department of Surgery at the Milton S. Hershey Medical Center in Hershey, Pennsylvania.
+Upon his return to Pennsylvania, he trained local physicians and urology residents in South-central Pennsylvania and at the Milton S. Hershey Medical Center in Hershey, Pennsylvania (affiliated with the Pennsylvania State University College of Medicine Department of Surgery).
 Eleven years later, during a second visit to China in 2001, Dr. Suarez visited Dr. Li to express his appreciation for the technique that had by now become an American standard.

 History of No Scalpel Vasectomy International, Inc.